 - Cultural Competence: The U.S. Surgeon General is clear that behavioral health services are culturally relative, a fact that is inadequately addressed in our current system.
 The Foundation seeks opportunities to develop the understanding of and capacity for cultural competence including building service systems that recognize, incorporate, practice, and value cultural diversity.

 The Foundation seeks grant opportunities through the pro-active initiative of the Board and President and will invite applications from potential recipients where we see extraordinary opportunity and fit with our mission and vision.
-Prospective grant applicants who have been invited to apply for funds will work with the Foundation’s President in accordance with the following procedures.

 1. Letter of Inquiry: